reflectoring/reflectoring.github.io/_posts/2018-09-27-upstream-downstream.md

-Applying the Value Rule here is a little more abstract, but we can say that component C holds the most value since it "imports" all the features of components B and A and adds its only value to those features, making it the downstream component.
+Applying the Value Rule here is a little more abstract, but we can say that component C holds the most value since it "imports" all the features of components B and A and adds its own value to those features, making it the downstream component.

 ## Upstream and Downstream Open Source Projects